-When done filling in the information, click OK.
+When done filling in the information, click $\mathbf{OK}. \\$

-Note: A group can have up to 20 users.
-Maximum of 31 groups and 500 users per HCM.
+Note: An operator can have up to 20 users.
+Maximum of 31 operators and 500 users per HCM.

-4. The new user account is added to the group list.
-For example: ATNT group has three users defined: admin, RF and Installer.
+5. The new user account is added to the operator list.
+For example: ATNT operator has three users defined: admin, RF and Installer.

-5. Users can be removed from the group list using the can be modified using the can be can b
+6. Users can be removed from the operator list using the icon.
+User information, including password, can be modified using the icon.
+The operator administrator can change the passwords of the users in the operator.

-Note: Users with "Group Admin" access level can be added by the group admin.
-The original group admin can be removed.
+Note: Users with "Operator Admin" access level can be added by the operator admin.
+The original operator admin can be removed.

-Password modification by the user
+To modify Password by the user